vahidhedayati/ajaxdependancyselection/README.md

 ## version info:
+	0.289 - filterDisplay and filterType intro - user override of action controllers for filtering js and controller/actions added
 	0.28 - tidy up - and further work on specific filtering for selectSecondary 0.27 - filtering of selectPrimary
 	0.26 - added selectAutoComplete